Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Introduction

 Describing the potential energy of a multiple ionized dimer as Coulombic, \autoref{eq:Coulomb}, is however only valid in certain situations.
-These include doubly-ionized \ce{H2} and \ce{D2}~\cite{chelkowski_femtosecond_1999,ergler_spatiotemporal_2006,rudenko_real-time_2006} and, to a very good approximation, doubly-ionized \ce{He2}~\cite{zeller_imaging_2016} and other dimers where all valence electrons are stripped off.
+These include doubly-ionized \ce{H2} and \ce{D2}~\cite{chelkowski_femtosecond_1999,ergler_spatiotemporal_2006,rudenko_real-time_2006} and, to a very good approximation, doubly-ionized \ce{He2}~\cite{zeller_imaging_2016} and other dimers where all valence electrons are stripped off rapidly.
 The latter case was demonstrated recently for dimers of alkali atoms, residing at the surface of helium nanodroplets, where only two electrons need to be removed~\cite{kristensen_laser-induced_2023,albrechtsen_laser-induced_2024}.
+The approximation is only good provided $R$ is not too small, see, e.g., Ref. \cite{kristensen_quantum-state-sensitive_2022}.
 For most other dimers of atoms or molecules, all valence electrons are typically not stripped off in experiments, although intense x-ray pulses from free-electron lasers have the potential to do this~\cite{rudenko_femtosecond_2017,takanashi_ultrafast_2017}.
-The residual valence electrons lead to non-Coulombic effects, which result in several, often many, electronic states of the doubly-ionized or multiply-ionized dimer~\cite{wright_dissociation_1999,schouder_laser-induced_2020}.
+The residual valence electrons lead to non-Coulombic effects, which result in several, often many, electronic states of the doubly-ionized or multiply-ionized dimer~\cite{wright_dissociation_1999,schouder_laser-induced_2020}, some of which may be metastable.
 Thereby, the one-to-one correspondence between the kinetic energies of the fragment ions and the interatomic or intermolecular bond distances is lost, i.e., accurate structure determination from the experimental observables may not be possible.
 This was illustrated explicitly for the \ce{CS2} dimer~\cite{schouder_laser-induced_2020} and is expected to have also been the case in previous studies on other dimer systems~\cite{wu_structures_2012,wu_communication:_2014}.